spatialos/gdk-for-unity/docs/setup-and-installing.md

 * Select **.NET Core cross-platform development**

-- Select **Game development with Unity**
+* After selecting **Game development with Unity**:
-  - In the **Summary** on the right:
-    - Deselect any options that mention a Unity Editor (e.g. Unity 2017.2 64-bit Editor or Unity 2018.1 64-bit Editor)
+	- Deselect any options in the **Summary** on the right that mention a Unity Editor (e.g. Unity 2017.2 64-bit Editor or Unity 2018.1 64-bit Editor)
     - The SpatialOS GDK for Unity requires **Unity 2018.2.8**, which should already be installed if you have followed the setup guide correctly.
 	- Make sure **Visual Studio Tools for Unity** is included (there should be a tick next to it)

 > **Warning**: Older versions of Visual Studio 2017 have been known to cause some issues with Unity 2018.2.8 - the issues are projects loading and unloading frequently, and Intellisense breaking.
 If you do experience these issues, try updating to a newer version of Visual Studio 2017.